1992 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Historical auction records demonstrate the market’s appreciation for exceptional preservation quality in these historically significant Philadelphia quarters.
+Historical auction records demonstrate the market’s appreciation for exceptional preservation quality in these Philadelphia quarters.

 Current market activity patterns reflect steady collector recognition of this coin’s unique position in modern Washington quarter history.